wimpomp/parfor/README.md

     desc:   string with description of the progress bar
     bar:    bool enable progress bar,
                 or a callback function taking the number of passed iterations as an argument
-    pbar:   bool enable buffer indicator bar, or a callback function taking the queue size as an argument
-    rP:     ratio workers to cpu cores, default: 1
-    nP:     number of workers, default, None, overrides rP if not None
     serial: execute in series instead of parallel if True, None (default): let pmap decide
-    qsize:  maximum size of the task queue
     length: deprecated alias for total
-    **bar_kwargs: keywords arguments for tqdm.tqdm
+    n_processes: number of processes to use,
+        the parallel pool will be restarted if the current pool does not have the right number of processes **bar_kwargs: keyword arguments for tqdm.tqdm

 ### Return
     list with results from applying the function 'fun' to each iteration of the iterable / iterator